hualuzhou/hualuzhou.github.io/_research/1-autophagy.md

 Many inorganic nanoparticles (INPs) have recently been synthesized and used in the biological research area.
-It has showed that they likely induce the the autophagic effects and thus lead to a dysfunction of our cellular system, due to their unqiue physicochemical properties.
+It has showed that they likely induce the the autophagic effects and thus lead to a dysfunction of our cellular system, due to their unique physicochemical properties.
 However, it is still unclear whether these properties (such as size, morphology, surface modification and dispersity) can significantly induce the autophagic effects.

 **Main findings**